Aidan-McNay/chimes-leds/docs/conclusions.rst

 Our fianl system achieved all of the core goals we set in the proposal:

-* The CAN bus supported data sending and receiving among boards based on Pico W’s PIO and DMA;
+* The CAN bus supported data sending and receiving among boards based on Pico W’s PIO and DMA
-* On the core board, one switch determined LEDs to be turned on or off, one rotary switch determined the LED modes, and three potentiometer sliders controlled the brightness of LED's R/G/B channels using PWM;
+* On the core board, one switch determined LEDs to be turned on or off, one rotary switch determined the LED modes, and three potentiometer sliders controlled the brightness of LED's R/G/B channels using PWM
-* The face boards responded accurately to R/G/B color updates when sliding the potentiometers on the core board;
+* The face boards responded accurately to R/G/B color updates when sliding the potentiometers on the core board
-* The sensor board monitored and returned sound data to the core board in the ``SOUND`` mode, and then achieving the control of lighting brightness by the external sound level.
+* The sensor board monitored and returned sound data to the core board in the ``SOUND`` mode, and then achieving the control of lighting brightness by the external sound level

 While the system performed well during demonstration, there are two aspects for improvement the next time.
-For emample, one of the face boards suffered from an internal short, which did not impact overall demonstration but it was necessary to be fixed for full deployment.
+For example, one of the face boards suffered from an internal short, which did not impact overall demonstration but it was necessary to be fixed for full deployment.
 Additionally, the start up of the CAN bus needs a manual short between the differential lines after powered on,